debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 Using different (system) users.
 One for each service, except where it makes zero sense.

+In Unix, different users can't access files of each-other unless permitted whenever reasonable.
+This is taken advantage of here.
+No service can access data of other services except when it had to be allowed - such as BTCPayServer accessing invoice macaroon.

+Groups are also used for controlling access.
+This is very flexible as you can give any user/service access to more things by adding them to appropriate group.

 ## Aren't users unsecure?
 What are the limitation of this design?

 There doesn't seem to be any significant issue with using users as an isolation mechanism.